Janet Yale

 Janet Yale is a Canadian telecommunications lawyer and association executive.
 She became president and chief executive officer of the Arthritis Society in June 2012.
 She is also on the board of directors of CARE Canada.

 From September 2010 to November 2011, she was CEO of Scouts Canada.
 She left Scouts Canada in November 2011, citing "philosophical differences" with its board of directors, rather than media reports of how Scouts Canada had handled allegations of sexual abuse by scout leaders.

+Early life and education

 Janet Yale was born in Montreal, Quebec, and went to Town of Mount Royal High School.
 She later studied and obtained her Bachelor from McGill University and the University of Toronto.